Thebaid (Statius): Nemea

 As the Argives pass through Nemea on their way to Thebes, they are spotted by the god Bacchus who harbours sympathies for the Thebans.
 To prevent the army's arrival, he withdraws all water from the area.
 The Argives are struck by a parching thirst but they are saved by a young woman named Hypsipyle who shows them the way to a nearby stream.
 After they drink from the muddy river, Hypsipyle reveals that she is the daughter of Thoas, the former king of the island of Lemnos.

-In a narrative taking up the fifth book almost in its entirety, the princess tells the story of how she came to Nemea: the women of Lemnos had disrespected the goddess Venus who, in return, inspires their husbands to embark on a military campaign against Thrace.
-In the men's absence, the women fall into a frenzy and conspire to kill all male children on the island.
-When the Lemnian men return, they too are murdered by their wives.
-Only Hypsipyle is unaffected by the women's condition and guides her father Thoas to safety in a chest.
-She then becomes queen of Lemnos.
+Book 5: In a narrative taking up the fifth book almost in its entirety, the princess Hypsipyle tells the story of how she came to Nemea: the women of Lemnos had disrespected the goddess Venus who, in return, had inspired their husbands to embark on a military campaign against Thrace.
+In the men's absence, the women had fallen into a frenzy and conspired to kill all male children on the island.
+When the Lemnian men returned, they too were murdered by their wives.
+Only Hypsipyle was unaffected by the women's condition and had guided her father Thoas to safety in a chest.
+She then became queen of Lemnos.

-After a while, the Argonauts pass by Lemnos on their way back from Colchis.
-Although the women try to prevent them from disembarking, the Argonauts invade the island and, in a mass rape, father a new population of Lemnians.
-Hypsipyle is raped by their leader, Jason, and gives birth to two sons.
-In spite of their offspring, the Argonauts decide to leave the island.
-When rumour of Thoas' survival reaches the island, Hypsipyle is forced to flee.
-Apprehended by pirates, the princess is sold to Lycurgus, king of Nemea who makes her a nurse to his infant son Opheltes.
+After a while, the Argonauts had passed by Lemnos on their way back from Colchis.
+Although the women had tried to prevent them from disembarking, the Argonauts had invaded the island and, in a mass rape, fathered a new population of Lemnians.
+Hypsipyle was raped by their leader, Jason, and gave birth to two sons.
+In spite of their offspring, the Argonauts decided to leave the island.
+When rumour of Thoas' survival reached the island, Hypsipyle was forced to flee.
+Apprehended by pirates, the princess had been sold to Lycurgus, king of Nemea who made her a nurse to his infant son Opheltes.

-While Hypsipyle talks to the Argives, Opheltes sleeps unwatched.
+While Hypsipyle is talking to the Argives, Opheltes is sleeping unwatched.
 A large serpent sacred to Jupiter grazes the child with its scales and kills him.
 The Argive princes attack the serpent in order to avenge the child's death; Capaneus succeeds in killing it and thereby incurs the enmity of Jupiter.
-Opheltes parents, Lycurgus and his wife Eurydice, accuse Hypsipyle of neglecting their son.
+Opheltes' parents, Lycurgus and his wife Eurydice, accuse Hypsipyle of neglecting their son.
 Keen to protect their saviour, the Argives initiate a commotion at Lycurgus' palace, from which Hypsipyle is saved by her sons Thoas and Euneus who had arrived in search of their lost mother.

-The next day, the Argive princess congregate at the palace to attend the funeral of Opheltes.
+Book 6: The next day, the Argive princes congregate at the palace to attend the funeral of Opheltes.
 An ancient grove is felled to provide the building material for a sumptuous pyre.
 After the child's body is cremated, they erect a temple to mark the spot.
 Following a common epic tradition, the Argives suggest the inauguration of funerary games in honour of the dead boy.
 The games are contested by the Argive army and act as an origin myth of the Nemean Games which were celebrated in antiquity.